cs1302uga/cs1302-tutorials/packages1.md

    **Note:**  If you see any tilde (~) files, those are just backup copies of older versions of your files.
 You can ignore those.
 If you see any other differences between your output and the output below, you likely had a small error in a command or in your package statement in the `HelloWorld.java` file.
-Double check that you did everything correctly and, if you need assistance, post a screenshot of your `find` output to Piazza.
+Double-check that you did everything correctly and, if you need assistance, post a screenshot of your `find` output to Piazza.

    ```